quantavil/obsidian/Testing/Selenium MCQ.md

 	4. close() closes only the currently active browser window while quit() closes all browser Windows *2 abd 3*

-7. In a web application if any element is without class, name, or id attributm, then how i ould it be located?
+7. In a web application if any element is without class, name, or id attribute, then how could it be located?

-0 By Tag
-© By Xi'ath
-0 By css Selector
-Q By DOM locators
+	*By Xpath*

+8. Which of the following activities are a part of the Test Execution and Implementation?
+	1.Creating test suits from the test cases
+	2.Writing a test summary report
+	3.Designing the tests
+	4.Executing test cases either manually or by using test execution tools *1,3,4*

+9. In Jenkins terminology, which of the following combination gives an accurate information.
+A. Master

+B. Slave ;

+i.
+System in which testing tools are available and noJenkins instance is running

+ii.
+System in which noJenkins instance is running and no testing tool is installed

+iii.
+System in whichJenkins instance is installed